ganeshgovind/VSD_IAT/README.md

 Chip/Package- Die manufactured on Si wafer

-Foundry- Where the manufacturing of the chip takes place Communication with foundries happen through a set of files which are specific to each foundry
+Foundry- Where the manufacturing of the chip takes place.
+Communication with foundries happen through a set of files which are specific to each foundry

 # Instruction Set Architecture